S1e7J/logbook/_posts/2025-03-11-en-GOL-for-feeling.markdown

 ```

 The ternary operator was something I have seen in JS and Ruby in some projects
-but seeing it in C was suprising.
+but seeing it in C was surprising.
 I wrote this code after a minimum amount of
 research on internet and knowing this kind of syntactic sugar is available is
 really cool.